CTPSSTAFF/cmp-perf-metrics-doc/Calculation_of_Metrics.md

 * Missing free-flow speed values in INRIX\_2019\_cmp\_art\_free\_flow\_speed\_v2\_incomplete are filled in manually.

 ## Processing Performed in a 'Desktop' Database

+### Logical Process
+The logical (or 'abstract') processing peformed in a 'desktop' database is as follows:
+* Calculate congested speed percentage and congested minutes per peak hour
+* Calculate average speed for am and pm peaks
+* Calculate average congested speed for am and pm peaks
+* In some cases, generally those in which the calculations were performed on a very small number of observations, the estimated free-flow speed is less than one or both peak period speeds.
+In these cases, set the free-flow speed to the maximum of the AM and PM peak average speeds. __NOT NEEDED NOT DONE for EXP__
+* Calculate the speed index for the AM and PM peak periods as the ratio of average speed to posted speed limit
+* Calculate the average travel time for the am and pm peaks equal to  60 * segment length / average speed
+* Calculate the average free flow travel time equal to 60 * segment length / free flow speed
+* Calculate the 5th percentile travel time for the am and pm peaks equal to  60 * segment length / 5th percentile speed
+* Calculate the average delay as the difference between peak period average travel time and free flow travel time
+* Calculate the delay per mile as the ratio of average delay to segment length
+* Calculate the travel time index as the ratio of average travel time to free flow travel time
+* Calculate the planning time index as the ratio of 5th percentile travel time to free flow travel time

 ### 2012 and 2015 CMPs and 2019 Expressway CMP
 __MS Access__ was used as the ‘desktop’ database for the 2012 Expressway and Arterial CMPs, the 2015 Expressway and Arterial CMPs, and the 2019 Expressway CMP.
 Work on  the 2019 arterial CMP was interrupted in March 2019 by the onset of the COVID-19 pandemic.